CloudLabs-MOC/mslearn-openai/Instructions/Labs/07-content-filters-azureOpenAI.md

 ## Review

 In this lab, you have accomplished the following:
--   Provision an Azure OpenAI resource.
+-   Provision an Azure OpenAI resource
--   Deploy an OpenAI model within the Azure OpenAI studio.
+-   Deploy an OpenAI model within the Azure OpenAI studio
--   Use the power of OpenAI models to generate responses to generate natural language output.
+-   Use the power of OpenAI models to generate responses to generate natural language output
--   Explore content filters.
+-   Explore content filters

-### You have successfully completed the lab.
+### You have successfully completed the lab